MuruganBalachandran/Murugan-survey-builder/web/README.md

 Redux Toolkit.
 Three meaningful slices:

 - **authSlice** — user, token, isAuthenticated, isLoading.
 Persisted via redux-persist (token survives page reload).
-- **surveySlice** — surveys list + currentSurvey (survey with questions).
+- **surveySlice** — surveys list, `surveysTotal` (total count from API), and `currentSurvey` (survey with questions).
 Fetched on page load and refreshed after mutations.
+Pagination and filtering are server-driven — the slice stores only the current page of results.
 - **questionSlice** — question mutation thunks (add, update, delete, reorder) and response thunks (submit, fetch).
 Shares the response slice reducer with `responseSlice.ts`.

 Why Redux over local state: the survey builder drawer and the surveys list are siblings, both needing `currentSurvey`.
 Lifting that state through props would be fragile.
 Redux keeps the active survey as a single source of truth both the drawer and the grid can read.